-The Agency for Healthcare Research and Quality (AHRQ) and the National Institute of Mental Health (NIMH) sponsored the Schizophrenia Patient Outcomes Research Team (PORT) which has offered 30 treatment recommendations.
-Recommendations were selected on topics ranging from antipsychotic medications and the treatment of depression and other co-occurring symptoms to consumer and family education and support, vocational rehabilitation, and assertive community treatment (ACT) (National Alliance for the Mentally III, Schizophrenia Patient Outcomes Research Team, 2000).
+The Agency for Healthcare Research and Quality and NIMH co-sponsored the Schizophrenia Patient Outcomes Research Team (PORT) which has offered 30 treatment recommendations.
+Recommendations were selected on topics ranging from antipsychotic medications and the treatment of depression and other co-occurring symptoms to consumer and family education and support, vocational rehabilitation, and assertive community treatment (NAMI, 2000).

 The PORT treatment recommendations are based on substantial scientific evidence and a comprehensive review of the treatment outcomes literature (Lehman et al., 1998 as cited by the U.S. Department of Health and Human Services, 1999).
 Therefore, there are more recommendations made about pharmacological treatments than psychosocial treatments.
-The researchers contend that this reflects only that less is known about psychosocial treatments but that future research may shed light on other components of care.
+The researchers contend that this reflects only that less is known about psychosocial treatments, but that future research may shed light on other components of care.
 (Lehman et al.).
 The Schizophrenia PORT also found potentially important treatment domains for which the scientific evidence is inadequate to develop specific treatment recommendations.
 The PORT Treatment recommendations, as edited in the Surgeon General's Report (1999), are outlined in Table 5.